 Gastric balloon is a generic term for a variety of different brands of non-surgical weight loss interventions, such as the Orbera Gastric Balloon system, that use one or more intragastric balloons in order to make it harder for patients to consume large amounts of food.

-Gastric balloon procedures are done under the guise of a surgeon, however it does not require incisions.
+Gastric balloon procedures are done under the guidance of a surgeon but do not require incisions.
 The balloon is inserted through the mouth and is attached to a catheter tube.
 The surgeon then fills the balloon through the catheter with either a saline solution or air.
 Once the balloon is filled, it is sealed and the tube is removed.
-Some gastric balloon systems use multiple balloons, whereas the Orbera balloon uses a single one.
+Some gastric balloon systems use multiple balloons, whereas others use just one.

 The balloon sits in the stomach and floats freely.
 Because of its size, it cannot pass through to the intestines and cannot be digested.
 This causes the patient to feel full, or at least not hungry, for most of the day.
 As a result, the patient does not feel a need to eat.

 Studies have shown that patients will lose an average of 20 to 50 pounds of excess weight thanks to the gastric balloon.
 This makes the gastric balloon an excellent choice for those looking for a reversible or temporary weight loss intervention.
 We generally don’t recommend patients get a gastric balloon if they’re looking to maximize weight loss.
-Instead, we recommend patients choose gastric sleeve surgery or gastric bypass surgery, as they’re not only more effective but they’ve been proven to be safe and reliable.
+Instead, we recommend patients choose gastric sleeve surgery or gastric bypass surgery.

 The Orbera, Obalon, and ReShape gastric balloons are all FDA approved and have gone under separate controlled studies in order to get FDA approval.
 The Orbera and ReShape balloons were approved in 2015, and the Obalon was approved in 2016.